yemikush5000/Switch-Network-Automation/README.md

 There are 2 files one for IP addresses of all switches in the Enterprise, one per line a second file with the list of passwords to try and login to the switch once logged in we can submit the commands we want the switch to do either a show or configuration change.
+The passwords are not real but just generated for this simulation purpose